jocamp18/JogaBonito/README.md

 This is an application created to manage and organize some matches with other people that maybe we don't know who they are.
 We just have to log in to the app and choose the time in which we are going to go to the match, and our position.
 Here we can see who else is going to the match, and we can modify or delete our schedule.

-This app was developed in MEAN framework (MongoDB, Express, Angular and Node) with the intention of deploy it in a virtual machine, docker and a PaaS.
+This app was developed in MEAN framework (MongoDB, Express, Angular and Node) with the intention of deploy it in a virtual machine, docker and a PaaS (Platform as a Service).

 ## Prerequisites

 ### nodejs

 A JavaScript runtime environment.
 There are a lot of ways to install it, here I put the way I used on Centos 7:
-..* sudo yum install epel-release.
+* sudo yum install epel-release.
-..* sudo yum install nodejs.
+* sudo yum install nodejs.
-..* node --version (To check that the installation was succesful).
+* node --version (To check that the installation was succesful).

 ### npm

 It is the package manager for javaScript.
 To install it on centos 7 you just need to type:
-..* sudo yum install npmtodos los modulos estan ubicados.
+* sudo yum install npm

 ## Download and installation